 The Document Archives is the region’s largest collection of historical materials covering hundreds of years of San Diego history.
 The Archives houses over 45 million documents: public and architectural records, books, maps, scrapbooks, manuscripts, newspapers, ephemera, diaries and oral histories.

-Search our online catalog for archival collections, architectural drawings, books, ephemera files, oral histories, scrapbooks, serials and unpublished manuscripts.
+Search our online catalog for archival collections, architectural drawings, books, ephemera files, maps, oral histories, scrapbooks, serials and unpublished manuscripts.
 Online Catalog

 THE RICHARD AMERO BALBOA PARK COLLECTIONS